gromnitsky/hackernews2nntp/README.md

 	Please, don't ask me any questions about INN.
 I have a very vague idea how it works.

-1. _Can hackernews2uucp run as a daemon?_
+1. _Can hackernews2nntp run as a daemon?_

 	No.

 ## Bugs

-* Tested only on Fedora 21.
+* Barely tested on Fedora 21 only.
+* Don't follow 'parent' property, e.g. if it gets a comment, it tries to download all its 'kids', but ignores the 'parent'.
+* `src/crawler.coffee` is ugly.

 ## See Also